Reinforz/fauton/readme.md

 Deterministic finite automaton must follow certain conditions for it to be considered as one.
 These are described below

-1. `transitions` record must contain all the elements of `states` as its key
+1. `transitions` record must contain all the elements of `states` array as its key
 2. Only the items of the `states` can be the key of the `transitions` record
 3. `transitions` record values must either be an array or the string literal `loop`
-4. If its an array its length should be the same `alphabets` array
+4. If its an array its length should be the same `alphabets` array, where each index represents which state to transition to when encountering a symbol (index of the `alphabets` array)
+5. Also if its an array each item should be a string as for a single symbol a dfa can transition to only one state
-5. `transitions` record values can only have `symbols` that are present in the `alphabets` array
+6. `transitions` record values can only have `symbols` that are present in the `alphabets` array

 # Transitions Record Transformation